 As with any job search, consider that it can take time, energy, and perseverance to research and find international work abroad programs.
 Three key considerations to keep in mind as you begin your search:

 - Know the requirements for visa and work permits.
-These requirements are diffrent for country to country, and obtaining a visa or work permit can be a lengthy process.
+These requirements are different from country to country, and obtaining a visa or work permit can be a lengthy process.
 Electronic Embassy and Overseas Jobs have links for embassies to foreign countries, the visa and work permit requirements are listed there.

 - Know where to find opportunities.
 Ask friends, family, and colleagues, past employers.
 Use your network of resources.
 The list of international job search websites included here is not comprehensive, but it will give you a good start.